A note on the involutive invariants of certain pretzel knots: Background on Heegaard Floer homology and involutive Heegaard Floer homology

 \end{example}

-We often consider subquotient complexes of $\CFKi(K)$.
-Given a subset $X \in \Z \oplus \Z$, let $CX$ denote the complex generated by elements with planar grading $(i,j) \in X$.
-The complex $CX$ inherits the structure of a chain complex if it is a subquotient (that is, a quotient of a subcomplex) of $\CFKi(K)$.
-Some complexes $CX$ of particular importance to us include
+We will have occasion to consider several special subsets of $\CFKi(K)$ which are chain complexes over either the ring $\F[U]$ or over the vector space $\F$.
+Given a subset $X \in \Z \oplus \Z$, let $CX$ denote the $\mathbb F$-vector space with basis consisting of elements with planar grading $(i,j) \in X$.
+Some examples of particular importance to us include

 Let us begin by considering the first two complexes.
-The homology $H_*(A_0^-)$ is always of the form
+The homology $H_*(A_0^-)$ always admits a (noncanonical) decomposition as a direct sum